Nokocchi/Alph-Bank/README.md

 ### Testing

 Testing is of course important, but this is a hobby project and a human only lives so long, so I have decided to only add tests to the Banking Core and the Payment Service.
 * **Integration tests:** The bulk of the testing must be done with Integration tests using @SpringBootTest and TestContainers for repositories and message queues.
-External APIs are mocked with Wiremock.
+External APIs are manually mocked with Wiremock - not using stubs.
 In rare cases, if necessary, Mockito Spybeans can be used to verify calls to specific methods.
 * **Unit tests:** Complex logic, usually in standalone functions, must be tested in unit tests without a full Spring application context, autowiring only the class being tested.
 Mockito must be used to mock dependencies and verify calls to these or lack thereof.
+Additionally, there should be unit tests for client-implementations, using published stubs.
+This verifies that the request and response objects have the correct format.
-* **Contract tests:** Must be implemented to ensure that API changes are non-breaking and backwards compatible, and that consumers of the API are implementing the API correctly.
+* **Contract tests:** Must be implemented to ensure that API changes are non-breaking and backwards compatible.
 Must be implemented in Groovy, using Mockito to mock the calls from the Controller into the Service layer.
 * **Wiremock:** Mocking must be done in Java, in the test method the mock is needed.
 Don't use JSON mappings.
 These can be quite difficult to understand in large test suites.

 ### Frontend